• Skip to main content

 Aggregate Functions in SQL

-Aggregate functions in SQL evaluates the set of tuple values and returns a relation with a single attribute carrying single tuple value as a result.
+Aggregate functions in SQL evaluate the set of values and return a single value as a result.
 SQL has five aggregate functions count, average, maximum, minimum, sum.
-Among these aggregate functions, only ‘sum’ and ‘average’ function operate only on numeric values only while count, maximum, minimum can also operate on non-numeric data such as string.
+The aggregate functions, ‘sum’ and ‘average’ operate only on numeric values.
+While count, maximum, minimum can also operate on non-numeric data such as string.

-In this section, we will discuss the steps to evaluate aggregate functions, type of aggregate functions, aggregate function along with ‘group by’ clause and ‘having’ clause.
+In this section, we will discuss the steps to evaluate aggregate functions.
+We will discuss types of aggregate functions.
+We will also look into the use of aggregate function along with the ‘group by’ clause and ‘having’ clause.

 Content: Aggregate Function in DBMS